 So, in Oxfam’s work to support local humanitarian leadership, we look for ways to boost the leadership of organizations that bring women’s perspectives to this work.

 “I am an advocate for women’s rights.
 I encourage women to organize and take power,” says Joy Lumawod of the Center for Disaster Preparedness (CDP) in the Philippines, which partners with Oxfam.
 “They have the right to express themselves about what is good for their communities.
 At CDP, we strongly urge them to take part in decision-making in all areas of disaster management—and other areas of their lives.”

 The current humanitarian system directs the lion’s share of disaster-relief funding to international bodies like the United Nations and international NGOs.
-Only a tiny portion—around three percent in 2020—flows directly to local and national responders.
+Only a tiny portion—around 1.2 percent in 2022—flows directly to local and national responders.

 This puts local groups at a disadvantage.
 They often have no choice but to carry out programs designed and managed by intermediaries that may have little connection to the local realities.
 At forums around the world, we help local humanitarian leaders advocate for fundamental change in the humanitarian system to challenge imbalances of power between local and international actors.
 And at the national level, we support local organizations in their advocacy for better—and better funded—disaster management.

 We study and learn to improve humanitarian response